CoffeeMaze/CoffeeConnect/README.md

-# CoffeeConnect
+CoffeeConnect is a social networking project under CoffeeMaze.
+It uses Parse SDK to build up a chat room on android platform.
+This app is a starting point to several big social networking application or for the developers who want to integrate chat facility in their app.
+If you want contribute to this repository and help in its development you can submit your ideas and report for any issues.

-Its a chat android application based on Parse SDK.
-It uses online databases.
-Its a very primitive app which can be transformed to any nice and beautiful application.
-If you want to contribute to this project and help in this social networking app, give your ideas and report any issues.
+If you have any queries, feel free to message me on arjun.vijay20@gmail.com